Certain properties of generalized tracially approximated C*-algebras: Introduction

-A crucial intermediate step was Lin's axiomatization of Elliott-Gong's decomposition theorem for simple AH algebras of real rank zero (classified by Elliott-Gong in \cite{E6}) and Gong's decomposition theorem (\cite{G1}) for simple AH algebras (classified by Elliott-Gong-Li in \cite{GL}).
-For this purpose, Lin introduced the concepts of TAF and TAI (\cite{L0} and \cite{L1}).
-Instead of assuming inductive limit structure, Lin started with a certain abstract (tracial) approximation property.
-Elliott and Niu in \cite{EZ} considered this notion of tracial approximation by other classes of unital ${\rm C^*}$-algebras than the finite-dimensional ones for TAF and the interval algebras for TAI.
+A crucial step in the classification of nuclear stably finite unital separable ${\rm C^*}$-algebras (the classification of of nuclear ${\rm C^*}$-algebras are called Elliott program, which have begun with the ${\rm K}$-theoretical classification of AF algebras in \cite{E1}) was Lin's abstract tracial approximation structure which inspired by Elliott-Gong's decomposition theorem (\cite{E6}) and Gong's decomposition theorem (\cite{G1}) for simple AH algebras.
+Elliott and Niu first studied this tracial approximation structure in \cite{EZ} and they showed that some class of ${\rm C^*}$-algebras and $K$-theory properties of ${\rm C^*}$-algebras in a class $\Omega$ are inherited by simple unital ${\rm C^*}$-algebras in the class of tracial approximated by ${\rm C^*}$-algebras in the class $\Omega$.
+The properties of a class of ${\rm C^*}$-algebra $\Omega$ preserved in simple unital ${\rm C^*}$-algebras in the class of tracial approximated by ${\rm C^*}$-algebras in the class $\Omega$, can be used to study the crossed product ${\rm C^*}$-algebras, which obtained by finite group action on ${\rm C^*}$-algebra which has tracial Rokhlin property (\cite{FF1}).

-Large and centrally large subalgebras were introduced in \cite{P3} and \cite{AN} by Phillips and Archey as abstractions of Putnam's orbit breaking subalgebra of the crossed product algebra ${\rm C}^*(X,\mathbb{Z},\sigma)$ of the Cantor set by a minimal homeomorphism in \cite{P}.
+Centrally large subalgebra was introduced \cite{AN} by Phillips and Archey as abstractions of Putnam's orbit breaking subalgebra of the crossed product algebra ${\rm C}^*(X,\mathbb{Z},\sigma)$ of the Cantor set by a minimal homeomorphism in \cite{P}.
+Whether the properties of centrally large subalgebra can be preserved in the original algebra has important applications in studying the properties of certain crossed product ${\rm C^*}$-algebras which obtained by integer group $\mathbb{Z}$ action on compact topological spaces $X$ (\cite{EN2}).

-Inspired by centrally large subalgebras and tracial approximation ${\rm C^*}$-algebras, Elliott, Fan and Fang introduced a class of unital weakly tracial approximation ${\rm C^*}$-algebras in \cite{EFF}.
+Inspired by centrally large subalgebra and tracial approximation structure, Elliott, Fan and Fang introduced a class of unital weakly tracial approximation ${\rm C^*}$-algebras in \cite{EFF}.
 The notion generalizes both Archey and Phillips's centrally large subalgebras and Lin's notion of tracial approximation.

-Let $\Omega$ be a class of ${\rm C^*}$-algebras.
-Elliott, Fan, and Fang in \cite{EFF} introduced the class of ${\rm C^*}$-algebras which can be weakly tracially approximated by ${\rm C^*}$-algebras in $\Omega$, and denote this class by ${\rm WTA}\Omega$ (see Definition \ref{def:2.6}).

 Let $\Omega$ be a class of finite dimension ${\rm C^*}$-algebras.
 Let $A$ be an infinite-dimensional unital simple $\rm C^{*}$-algebra and let $B\subseteq A$ be a centrally large subalgebra of $A$ such that $B$ has tracial topological rank zero.
-In \cite{FFW1}, Fan, Fang and Wang show that $A\in {\rm WTA}\Omega$.
+In \cite{FFW1}, Fan, Fang and Wang show that $A$ is in the class of ${\rm C^*}$-algebras which can be weakly tracially approximated by ${\rm C^*}$-algebras in $\Omega$